WL

 Independent data storage:

-# Each service has its own database
+# Each service owns its data - database per service pattern

 Technology diversity:

-// User service in Java
+// User service in Java - good for business logic

-// Notification service in Node.js
+// Notification service in Node.js - good for real-time features

-// Analytics service in Python
+// Analytics service in Python - good for data processing

-// Each team chooses the best tool
+// Each team chooses the best technology for their needs

 Fault isolation: